Lim98SE/LimScript/README.md

 exit \[code]: Exit program immediately with error code.

+subr \[name]: Define a subroutine.

+jsub \[subroutine]: Jump to a subroutine.

+jsubif \[subroutine]: Basically gotoif but for subroutines.

+return: Return from a subroutine.

+push \[value]: Push a value or variable to the stack.

+You can also do variable = pop to pop the top value off the stack.

 **Make sure to mark the end of a line with a semicolon! (;)**

 ## Usage